What is TrueWatch application performance monitoring (APM)?

 - Code-Level Diagnostics: Analyze methods, threads, and execution paths to uncover performance bottlenecks and optimize application behavior at the code level.

-How TrueWatch APM Works
+How TrueWatch APM works

 TrueWatch APM works by ingesting telemetry from instrumented applications and infrastructure, reconstructing request paths across services, linking that trace data with related operational context, and surfacing the result through investigation and detection workflows.
 Rather than treating logs, metrics, and traces as separate signals, it helps teams analyze application behavior as a connected system.